igor-s-ribeiro/igor-s-ribeiro/README.md

 ##

-- 🌱 I’m currently in college at S.I Information Systems .
+- 🌱 I’m currently in college at S.I Information Systems.
+I'm studying the 6th period of college.
 - 🌱 I’m currently learning CyberSecurity and Frontend/Backend.

 ##